mr-ema/data-structures-c/Structures/list/README.md

-# Linked List - Linear data Structure
+# Linked List - Linear Data Structure
 A **Linked List** can be defined as collection of objects called **nodes** that are randomly stored in **heap memory**.

 </br>